deringirish/FinTrack-Simplifying_Personal_Finance_with_AI/README.md

 # AI-Powered Receipt Scanning and Personal Finance Management

 This project leverages cutting-edge AI and OCR technologies to automatically scan and process receipts, providing real-time personal finance management insights.
 It eliminates the need for manual expense tracking by extracting data from receipts, categorizing expenses, and offering predictive financial analytics.
-The application is built using Python, integrating Google’s Gemini API for AI-powered receipt scanning, and MongoDB for scalable, unstructured data storage.
+The application is built using Python, integrating Google's Gemini API for AI-powered receipt scanning, and MongoDB for scalable, unstructured data storage.

 ### Features:
-- **AI-Powered Receipt Scanning:** Scans receipts using Google’s Gemini API, extracting transaction details such as store name, total amount, and purchase date.
+- **AI-Powered Receipt Scanning:** Scans receipts using Google's Gemini API, extracting transaction details such as store name, total amount, and purchase date.
-- **Advanced OCR:** Recognizes and extracts data from various receipt formats (printed/handwritten), improving accuracy and usability.
+- **Advanced OCR:** Recognizes and extracts data from various receipt formats, including **printed and handwritten receipts**, improving accuracy and usability.
 - **Expense Categorization & Analytics:** Automatically categorizes expenses (e.g., food, transportation) and provides detailed financial insights.
 - **Scalable NoSQL Database:** Uses MongoDB to store and manage transaction data, ensuring scalability for large volumes of receipts.
 - **User-Friendly Interface:** Simple interface for uploading receipts, viewing categorized expenses, and tracking budgets.

 ### Problem Solved:
 - **Automates Expense Tracking:** Eliminates the need for manual data entry and reduces errors in expense management.